Tips for a Successful Recruitment Agency Website

 If the website of your recruitment agency has been in existence for some time but is not getting much traffic, something could be wrong.

 Your goal?
 Get to that first page!

-Intertwined closely with search engine optimization, is the branding, or personality of your business, both on and off line.
+Intertwined closely with search engine optimisation, is the branding, or personality of your business, both on and off line.
 If your website is not generating activity, you may need to analyse what you’re “saying” to people - why are they not engaging with you?

 Search engine optimisation and online branding is not easy and there is no one size fits all answer, but it is important to work out what matches your business objectives.

 #1: The design is outdated

 If your website design has not been changed for a number of years, you may need to either update or get a new website.
 Some views are that styles can become outdated within a mere two years.

 Not only do looks count, but the design will determine the amount of traffic you get.
 For instance, in 2014, people who access the Internet on mobile devices, overtook those who go online via a desktop.
-In response, Google changed its algorithms on 21st April 2015 and websites who are not mobile friendly will not show up in search results when users search via mobile.
+In response, Google changed its behaviour on 21st April 2015 and websites who are not mobile friendly will no longer show up in search results when users search via mobile.

 If your website is outdated, it probably isn’t mobile friendly, which means you’re missing out on traffic and not delivering an optimised user experience.

 It’s also entirely possible that your entire website is not search engine friendly, which means it won’t be listed anywhere close to the first search page, and the consequence of this is again, minimal traffic if any at all.